-DNH 120 MANAGEMENT OF EMERGENCIES (1 CR.)
+DNH 120 MANAGEMENT OF EMERGENCIES (2 CR.)
 Studies the various medical emergencies and techniques for managing emergencies in the dental setting.
-Lecture 1 hour per week.
+Additional practical applications and simulations of emergencies may be conducted to enhance basic knowledge from the one hour lecture component.
+Lecture 2 hours per week.
 DNH 130 ORAL RADIOGRAPHY FOR THE DENTAL HYGIENIST (2 CR.)
-Studies radiation physics, biology, safety, and exposure techniques for intra- and extraoral radiographic surveys.
+Studies radiation physics, biology, safety, and exposure techniques for intra- and extra-oral radiographic surveys.
 Laboratory provides practice in exposure, processing methods, mounting, and interpretation of normal findings.
 Lecture 1 hour.
 Laboratory 3 hours.
 Total 4 hours per week.